lite-david/sandboxed-fann/README.md

 To get started with FANN, go to the [FANN help site](http://leenissen.dk/fann/wp/help/), which will include links to all the available resources.

 For more information about FANN, please refer to the [FANN website](http://leenissen.dk/fann/wp/)

+## Sandboxed Python FANN

+The sandboxed version of FANN library is exposed to python via ctypes.
+The python file is in sandboxfann.py and RLBox code that is sandbox is in sandbox_fann.cpp